 Everything else went very smoothly.
 We landed at Bangkok Suvarnabhumi airport, got the visa, entered the country, and even changed the Bangkok Air flights three times.
 We want to praise Bangkok Air.
 The booking through the internet was easy.
 After knowing that we would not be in Bangkok in time, we called them, and they suggested the next flight for us.
 They apologized every time I changed the flight (three times) that they couldn’t offer us the child meal during that one-hour flight.
 Honestly, this was our slightest concern.
 The people on the phone were all incredibly kind and caring.
 And the Bangkok Air flight was a pure pleasure after the previous experience.

 And then finally, we arrived at the most beautiful airport we have ever seen – Samui International Airport.
 The airport has no walls, and it does not need them due to the climate.
 After a quick and well-organized baggage claim, we were guided to the taxi stand.
 We paid 500 baht for a ride to Al’s Resort in Chaweng.

-The hotel was booked for one night before the trip through sawadee.com.
+The hotel was booked for one night before the trip through Sawadee (currently out of service).
 We were pleased with Sawadee’s service: booking was easy, and feedback came by email very quickly.
 Also, when we realized that we would get there only a day later, the Sawadee people were accommodating and changed our booking at no charge.

 Al’s Resort was excellent (we had two Villa Deluxe for 4100 Baht each) and in the center of Chaweng, although the resort area was tranquil.
 Wifi was also available; although it did not reach our room, we used it at the reception building.